 Planning is important for long-term care of collections, identifying needs, and justifying funding to correct deficiencies.
-HFC conservators often travel to parks to write museum plans.
+HFC conservators often travel to parks to write museum plans such as Collection Condition Surveys, Collection Management Plans, Housekeeping Plans and IPM Plans.

 The conservators work with HFC exhibit staff, NPS curators, cultural resource specialists, historians, interpreters, facility staff, and others to develop and upgrade exhibits in park visitor centers and museums.
 Conservators may treat objects used in exhibits and also ensure the methods and materials used to design and build exhibit cases are appropriate for the objects.
 They provide standards for temperature, relative humidity, and light levels to protect the objects on display, install objects in the exhibits, and recommed timeframes for exhibition of sensitive objects.

-HFC's conseravators provide hands-on training and classroom instruction to NPS and other Department of the Interior museum staff.
-Conservators also present their work at professional meetings and publications.
+HFC's conservators provide hands-on training and classroom instruction to NPS and other Department of the Interior museum staff in preventative conservation techniques and when appropriate basic treatment steps.
+Conservators also present their work at professional meetings and publications and author publications such as NPS Conserve O Grams.

 Getting Help for Your Objects

-HFC conservators only work on NPS and other government museum collections.
-Members of the public looking for a conservator to treat private collections or family heirlooms can search for one through the American Institute for Conservation of Historic and Artistic Works' Find a Conservator program.
+HFC Conservators only work on NPS and other government museum collections.
+Members of the public looking for a conservator to treat private collections or family heirlooms can search for one through the American Institute for Conservation of Historic and Artistic Works (AIC) Find a Conservator Program.

 Learn more about caring for your objects through the NPS's free Conserve O Gram series.

-The NPS has conservators at other other labs around the country.
+The NPS has conservators at other labs around the country.
 Learn more by contacting:

 - National Center for Preservation Technology and Training (NCPTT) in Natchitoches, Louisiana

-- Historic Architecture, Conservation and Engineering (HACE) in Lowell, Massachusetts
+- Historic Architecture, Conservation and Engineering (HACE) in Lowell, Massaachusetts

 - Western Archeological and Conservation Center (WACC) in Tuscon, Arizona